Herbs – briefly

 One possible reason to make herbal tea is to improve digestion.
 Good health begins with optimal digestion.
 What is optimal digestion?
 It begins with an absence of constipation, diarrhea, stomach pains, and excess gas.
 It continues with absorption and assimilation of the nutrients, minerals, and vitamins from your food into your blood, tissues, organs, and bones.

 This article includes a table of herbs and natural products, their botanical names, and descriptions, and also details by herb or product.
 When buying herbs, try to get to know the supplier and the source.
 Some herbs, even grown organically, can be contaminated with heavy metals, fungus, or other contaminants.
 Some herbs are possible substitutes for antibiotics.
 None of this information is intended to diagnose, prevent, treat, or cure any disease.
-If you think that the world of plants is about poisonous plants, but the rest are not formally researched, you are mistaken.
 There are many excellent reference books about herbs and their possible benefits for you.
-Be aware that the authors mostly describe what works for them.
-The fact that something works for someone else does not mean that it works for you.
+Be aware that the authors mostly describe what works for them or what they have observed works for others.
+Again, the fact that something works for someone else does not mean that it works for you.

 This list is not complete.
 Do your own research, and verify.